-Pink Beds Trail is a 4.6 mile heavily trafficked loop trail located near Brevard, NC that features a river and is good for all skill levels.
+Pink Beds Trail is a 4.6 mile heavily trafficked loop trail located near Brevard, North Carolina that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Nice, relatively flat hike along stream bed, Numerous clearings.
 From the Pink Beds Parking lot, take the trail east.
 The start of the trail is clearly marked and the route is easy to follow by the orange markings on trees along the way.
 The trail criss-crosses the stream frequently on well maintained foot bridges.
 The 4.5 mile trek is relatively flat and numerous clearings are encountered for wildlife viewing.